-Thinking of visiting Edinburgh this winter?
+Thinking of visiting Edinburgh in winter?

 And when it snows, Edinburgh is simply magical.

-OK, enough talk about the weather.
-Let’s look at the best things to do in Edinburgh in winter.
+So, here are the best things to do in Edinburgh in winter.

 1. Get into the festive spirit at the Christmas market

 If you’re visiting Edinburgh at Christmas, you’ll love the Christmas market in Princes Street Gardens!
-Colourful stalls line the pathways of the gardens, selling artisan products, delicious snacks, and more.

 The Edinburgh Christmas Market opens as early as mid-November and runs until the beginning of January.